 How PFA CustomerCapital works

 When PFA Pension was founded in 1917, the owners decided that they were only to receive a very limited part of the profit.
 This remains the case today, which means that we are able to pass on most of the profit we generate to our customers.
-Among other things, this is done by means of interest on CustomerCapital, which we have just distributed for 2018.
-This means that a large number of our customers have received extra money for their retirement.
+Among other things, this is done by means of interest on CustomerCapital.
+This means that a large number of our customers will receive extra money for their retirement.

 CustomerCapital is capital base in PFA Pension and will receive a part of any profit, but will also take part in covering any losses.
 It gives you, as a customer, the possibility of obtaining an extra high interest on the part of your savings that is paid to CustomerCapital.
 However, CustomerCapital is also associated with risk, which means that CustomerCapital may be reduced (due to negative interest) or, in the last resort, be completely exhausted.

 How CustomerCapital works